lesshint/lesshint/docs/developer-guide/api/runner.md

 # Runner class

-Start by initializing a `runner` instance.
+The `Runner` class can be used to access the backbone of the CLI.
+To use it, start by initializing a `runner` instance.

 ```js
 const Runner = require('lesshint').Runner;